OpenZeppelin/openzeppelin-contracts/README.md

 # zep-solidity
-Smart Contract library for the Solidity language
+Secure Smart Contract library for the Solidity language